 3. Ghent

-Ghent’s Christmas market starts later in the year, starting on 8th December 2022.
+Ghent’s Christmas market starts later in the year, starting on th 6th December 2024 (unconfirmed).

 For full details, read my Ghent Christmas market guide that includes dates, opening times and locations for festive Advent markets in Ghent.